HotCakeX/Harden-Windows-Security/README.md

 - All codes are properly commented for easy and quick understanding.

-- #### The module uses the following files, all of them are in plain text, easily readable or verifiable:
+- #### The module uses the following files, all of them are in clear text, easily readable or verifiable:

     - [Registry.csv](https://github.com/HotCakeX/Harden-Windows-Security/blob/main/Harden-Windows-Security%20Module/Main%20files/Resources/Registry.csv) includes registry data used by the `Protect-WindowsSecurity` cmdlet.